Therapy for Chronic Illness

 Is Chronic Illness Affecting Your Mental Health?

 Living with chronic illness and pain brings unique challenges.
-Adults with chronic pain were approximately five times more likely to report anxiety or depression symptoms compared with those without chronic pain.
-And, among all U.S. adults living today with unremitted anxiety or depression, the majority (55.6%) are people who also have chronic pain.
 Whether you’re facing physical limitations, navigating the healthcare system, or dealing with the emotional weight of pain and uncertainty, you may feel frustrated, isolated, hopeless or overwhelmed.

 Do you often ask yourself: